Julian-Guillo/wildlife-observations-map/README.md

 - **Add tests/ folder**: Implement unit tests for critical functions and modules to ensure reliability and maintainability.
   - Add unit tests with testthat.
   - Add end-to-end tests with shinytest2.
+  - Create CD/CI pipeline to run test before pushing new changes.
 - Deploy app with **larger dataset**.
-Need to consider hosting options like Posit Connect or ShinyProxy.
+   - Need to consider hosting options like Posit Connect or ShinyProxy.
 Easily extendable to more countries without major code changes.
+   - If number of species starts getting too high, better to do nested partitions, by higherClassification or family for example, and then by species.
 - Add **more custom CSS** styles for a more polished look.
 Using basic prebuilt bs theme at the moment.